 A student who wishes to audit courses must obtain the written permission of the instructor (permission of the Department Chairperson for College of Business and Management courses), register in the regular manner, and pay all fees charged students earning credit in the same course.
-The audit option can only be selected at the time of registration.
+The approved written request to audit the course must be submitted to the Enrollment Services Center.
 Once the student has enrolled as an auditor in a course, he/she may not change registration to earn credit.
 Refer to the current Schedule of Classes for additional information and deadline dates.